Permcon

 WHY CHOOSE SITEWORKS

-In 2007, we were the first approved contractor to install permeable concrete in New Zealand.
-For over 10 years, we have been at the forefront of permeable concrete’s development here and in Australia, working alongside the Auckland Council, concrete suppliers, and engineers to improve the mix design and installation process.
+In 2007, we became New Zealand’s first approved contractor to install permeable concrete, setting the standard for this specialised concrete work.
+For more than a decade, we’ve remained at the forefront of permeable concrete pavement innovation across New Zealand and Australia, collaborating with Auckland Council, concrete suppliers, and engineers to refine both the mix design and the installation process.

-Partnering with the Readymix Concrete Industry, we have placed over 10,000 square meters of permeable concrete for our clients, and are one of the few companies recommended by Readymix suppliers and engineers throughout New Zealand.
-We are also an approved installer of Permcon.
+Through our strong partnership with the Readymix Concrete Industry, we’ve successfully laid over 10,000 square metres of permeable concrete for clients nationwide.
+Today, we are one of the few companies recommended by Readymix suppliers and engineers throughout New Zealand, and we are proud to be an approved installer of Permcon.